McLoud woman, 33, ejected in fatal single-car crash

 A McLoud woman died after being ejected from her vehicle in a single-car crash Monday evening in Lincoln County.

-Johnson was driving a 2012 Mazda 3 north on Oklahoma 99 when she drifted left off the highway, striking a culvert, the Oklahoma Highway Patrol reported.
+Johnson was driving a 2012 Mazda 3 north on Oklahoma 99 when it drifted off the left side of the highway and struck a culvert, the Oklahoma Highway Patrol reported.

-Johnson's car rolled one and a half times.
-She was ejected 30 feet from her vehicle.
-She was not wearing a seat belt, according to the report that cited unsafe speed as the cause of the crash.
+Her car rolled 1½ times, and Johnson, who was not wearing a seat belt, was ejected 30 feet from her vehicle, the OHP reported.

 Tags